mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

    Doctor Strange
 ```

-If you see this in your log, then nice!
-This means that our app loads movie data
-from the remove API.
-Good job!
+If you see this in Xcode's log, our app loads movie data from the API.
+Well done!

-Now, change the print for each movie to look like this:
+Now change the print format for each movie to look like this:

 ```
 movies.forEach { print("   \($0.name) (\($0.releaseDate))") }
 ```

-Ooooops!
 The app should not output the following:

 ```
 Found 10 movies: